 In most of the country, probably not.
 The price you’re paying to rent an apartment or home is most likely about the same as — or maybe more than — a mortgage payment would be.
 And you don’t get these benefits when you’re paying for someone else’s property:

 Building equity: When you own a home, your monthly mortgage payments build equity over time.
 You also gain equity when your home appreciates, as prices rise in your neighborhood.
 Both increase your net worth, which helps to build your wealth.
-On the other hand, when you rent, your landlord is the one building equity and consequently increasing their wealth.
+On the other hand, when you rent, your landlord is the one building equity and consequently increasing his or her wealth.

 Stabilized payments: Rent payments increase over time, but with a fixed-rate mortgage, your mortgage payment won’t fluctuate.
 So, no matter how the market changes, you can rest assured knowing you have a stable, affordable housing payment.

-Tax benefits: Real estate property taxes, interest, and origination fees may be deductible on your income taxes.
-This reduces your taxable income, helping you to save money at tax time.*
+Tax benefits: Real estate property taxes, interest, and origination fees may be deductible on your income taxes, depending on your individual circumstances*.
+This reduces your taxable income, helping you to save money at tax time.

-Fewer restrictions: Buying a property gives you the flexibility to choose your own wall colors, install carpeting or hardwood floors, get a pet, and make the changes that turn it into a real home.
+Fewer restrictions: Buying a property gives you the flexibility to change up the wall colors, install carpeting or hardwood floors, get a pet, and make the changes that turn it into a real home.